gmkung/decheem-docs/docs/user_guide.rst

 Getting started
 ------------------------------------
-deCheem is a tool for sketching and testing rule/belief systems, and the layout is meant to help you with this process. deCheem was designed to allow everyone to start sketching and testing ideas and rules within a few minutes.deCheem is a tool for sketching and testing rule/belief systems, and the layout is meant to help you with this process.
+deCheem is a tool for sketching and testing rule/belief systems, and the layout is meant to help you with this process. deCheem was designed to allow everyone to start sketching and testing ideas and rules within a few minutes. deCheem is a tool for sketching and testing rule/belief systems, and the layout is meant to help you with this process.
 If you need some help to get started, here are some instructions for you!

 Creating a deCheem account